 A. an alleged nonconformity does not substantially impair the use and market value of the motor vehicle;

 B. a nonconformity is the result of abuse, neglect or unauthorized modifications or alterations of the motor vehicle;

 C. a claim by a consumer was not filed in good faith; or

 D. any other affirmative defense allowed by law.

-New Mexico Lemon Law 57-16A-7.1 Notice of replacement or repurchase to used motor vehicle dealers and consumers.
-(Effective January 1, 2004.).
+New Mexico New Car Lemon Law.
+N.M.S.A.
+57-16A-7.1.
+Notice of replacement or repurchase to used motor vehicle dealers and consumers

-Any action brought to enforce the provisions of the Motor Vehicle Quality Assurance Act [57-16A-1 to 57-16A-9 NMSA 1978] shall be commenced within eighteen months following the date of original delivery of the motor vehicle to a consumer, or, in the event that a consumer resorts to an informal dispute settlement procedure pursuant to Section 6 [57-16A-6 NMSA 1978] of the Motor Vehicle Quality Assurance Act, within ninety days following the final action of the panel, whichever is later.
+Any action brought to enforce the provisions of the Motor Vehicle Quality Assurance Act shall be commenced within eighteen months following the date of original delivery of the motor vehicle to a consumer, or, in the event that a consumer resorts to an informal dispute settlement procedure pursuant to Section 6 of the Motor Vehicle Quality Assurance Act, within ninety days following the final action of the panel, whichever is later.

-A consumer who prevails in an action brought to enforce the provisions of the Motor Vehicle Quality Assurance Act [57-16A-1 to 57-16A-9 NMSA 1978] shall be entitled to receive reasonable attorneys’ fees and court costs from the manufacturer.
+A consumer who prevails in an action brought to enforce the provisions of the Motor Vehicle Quality Assurance Act shall be entitled to receive reasonable attorneys’ fees and court costs from the manufacturer.
 If a consumer does not prevail in such an action and brings that action for frivolous reasons or in bad faith, the manufacturer shall be entitled to receive reasonable attorneys’ fees and court costs from the consumer.